cathywiden/react-todolist/to-do.md

 [ ] alert upon trying to add blank entries
 [ ] alert upon adding duplicates
 [x] no SPA is complete without a footer

+bugs
+[ ] original list disappears if I change status on any item in a search (deleting works!)